Streamerbot/streamerbot-wiki/Sub-Actions/PolyPop/Trigger-Alert.md

 Image here

+Next open PolyPop
 Now we need to create a sub action or amend an existing one and link it to a command or a redeem but we will just create the action for this.
-So if you create an action or use an existing action in the right pane you have sub actions from here you right click and
+So if you create an action or use an existing action then in the right pane you have sub actions from here you right click and navigate the following `Add Sub-Action` then down `PolyPop` then click `Trigger Alert` a dialog box like the one below will appear.

+Image here